 How to Manage Stress

 To thrive under stress, you have to take the opportunity to de-stress.
-This might mean making time to do the things you enjoy, getting adequate exercise and sleep, and taking breaks when you need them instead of powering through your exhaustion.
+This might mean making time to do the things you enjoy, getting adequate exercise and sleep, and taking breaks instead of powering through your exhaustion.
 Stress management techniques can foster recovery from the physiological response of stressful events.

 - Time Management